-a.c.k. specializes in „advanced oxidation processes“ (AOP) for industrial applications.
-For that we apply two different process groups for treatment:
+enviolet specializes in „advanced oxidation processes“ (AOP) for industrial applications.
+During this treatment, we apply two different process groups:

-- UV Deep-Clean: UV-Oxidation of solutions in heterogeneous state to obtain very low final concentrations (UV/catalyst-process)
+- UV deep clean: UV oxidation of solutions in a heterogeneous state to obtain very low final concentrations (UV/catalyst-process)

-The requirement for a photoreaction of a molecule R is the absorption of light of that molecule (Calvert und Pitts, 1966).
-The amount of this absorbed light A(λ) is described by the Lambert-Beer law, whereby I(0) is the light intensity prior to absorbance of light and I is the remaining light intensity past absorbance through the solution.
-The light absorption depends on the concentration C of the layer thickness d and decadal extinction coefficient ε(λ).
+For a photoreaction of a molecule R to take place, this molecule has to absorb light (Calvert und Pitts, 1966).
+The amount of this absorbed light A(λ) is described by the Lambert-Beer law, according to which I(0) defines the light intensity prior to the absorption of light and I is the remaining light intensity after the absorption through the solution.
+The light absorption depends on the concentration C of the layer thickness d and the decadal extinction coefficient ε(λ).

-By absorption of light with sufficient energy a molecule R* excited to a more energetic state is generated from the molecule R, which energetic state is elevated by the amount of photon energy input.
-In principle this absorption is a basic requirement for any type of photoreaction.
-This means, initially, even very dark solutions may be treated by UV-Oxidation if reactors are adequately designed and built.
+By absorbing light with sufficient energy, a molecule R* is generated from the molecule R by elevating its energetic state by the input of photon energy.
+Essentially this absorption is a basic requirement for any type of photoreaction.
+This means that even very dark solutions may initially be treated by UV oxidation if the reactors have been designed and built properly.

-R* may continue its reaction from this state, either directly or reverting to its initial state via reactive intermediates, or physically to photo products.
-Due to subsequent chemical processes, radicals, radical ions, ions or stabile fragments are generated in aqueous solutions, which may continue their reactions through thermal processes.
+R* may return to its inital state either directly or via reactive intermediates or continue to react physically into photo products.
+Due to subsequent chemical processes, radicals, radical ions, ions or stable fragments are generated in the aqueous solutions, which may continue their reactions through thermal processes.

 In presence of oxidizing agents additional reactions occur:

-For instance, with light of proper wavelength hydrogen peroxide (H2O2) can be transformed into highly reactive hydroxyl radicals by means of photolysis (UV/H2O2-process), which react quickly with organic and inorganic water compounds (LAMING et al. 1969, BAXTON and WILMARTH 1963, HOCHNADEL 1962):
+For instance, with light of appropriate wavelength, hydrogen peroxide (H2O2) can be transformed into highly reactive hydroxyl radicals by means of photolysis (UV/H2O2-process), which react quickly with organic and inorganic water compounds (LAMING et al. 1969, BAXTON and WILMARTH 1963, HOCHNADEL 1962):

-Such hydroxyl radicals (OH-radicals) are not only generated with the least amount of chemicals (Legrini et al. 1993) but also with the most economical energy input (Bolton and Cater 1994) by the UV/H2O2-process.
-For this reason AOP is also at high target-concentrations very well suited for effective treatment of pollutants in aqueous solutions such as, highly contaminated wastewater, electroplating baths and even ultrapure process water.
-However, for treatment at ppb-level catalysts are generally used instead of H2O2 (see UV-Deep-Clean).
-The degradation of organic compounds via OH-radicals is initiated through hydrogen abstraction (HABER und WILLSTÄTTER 1931):
+Such hydroxyl radicals (OH-radicals) are not only generated with the smallest amount of chemicals (Legrini et al. 1993) but also with the most economical energy input (Bolton and Cater 1994) by the UV/H2O2 process.
+Due to this, AOP is also suitable at high target concentrations to treat pollutants effectively in aqueous solutions such as, highly contaminated wastewater, electroplating baths and even ultrapure process water.
+For treatments at ppb-level however, catalysts are commonly used instead of H2O2 (see UV-Deep-Clean).
+The degradation of organic compounds via OH radicals is initiated through hydrogen abstraction (HABER und WILLSTÄTTER 1931):

 Furthermore, various competitive reactions can occur:

-In general, polymerization is not a favored reaction because polymerized products may lead to precipitation issues on the UV lamp surface.
-For this reason it is important to avoid such polymerization by proper process control design and UV reactor construction.
-Additional process equipment may be necessary in such cases to achieve optimal reaction conditions for an efficient oxidation process.
+Generally, polymerisation is not considered to be favourable reaction because polymerised products may lead to precipitation issues on the UV lamp surface.
+This is why it is important to avoid such polymerisation by a proper process control design and UV reactor construction.
+In such cases, additional process equipment may be necessary to achieve optimal reaction conditions for an efficient oxidation process.

-The resulting Aldehydes respectively Ketones will oxidize into carboxylic acids through the subsequent reaction process, which are subject to either a thermic or photo-chemical decarboxylation (WEEKS und MATHESON 1955).
+The resulting aldehydes and accordingly ketones will oxidise through the subsequent reaction processes into carboxylic acids, which are subject to either a thermal or photo-chemical decarboxylation (WEEKS und MATHESON 1955).

-Illustration of typical color changes during the treatment process of an industrial wastewater with the Enviolet® UV-Oxiation-process.
+Illustration of typical color changes during the treatment process of an industrial wastewater with the Enviolet® UV oxidation process.

 We Rent Pilot Installations